 Through venture capital investments, investors and companies come together to meet their mutual need for profits.
-Venture capital investments handled by the law firm of John McDuff, Attorney at Law, may be as small as $100,000 or they may be worth as much as tens of millions of dollars.
+Venture capital investments handled by the law firm of John McDuff, Attorney at Law in Austin, TX, may be as small as $100,000 or they may be worth as much as tens of millions of dollars.
 Contact my law firm to discuss how best to negotiate, finance and formalize venture capital investments.

 A company can raise capital through the ordinary sale of stock or other types of ownership units, where all units have the same rights.
 Under these circumstances, the unit holders have no control within themselves to intervene in the company’s business.
 And it is difficult at the start-up phase of a company to raise capital in this manner, for the investor has no control and assumes a large degree of risk.
 There is a promise of large profits, but the risk of loss is high.

 Venture capitalists specialize in making large investments in these types of circumstances, which allows the company to meet its business goals.
 To do this, however, venture capitalists exact a price from the company.

 First, a venture capitalist will require a larger proportion of the profits than ordinary investors might receive.
 For example, the venture investor might invest 25 percent of the capital but get a 40 percent share of the ownership.

 Then again, a venture capitalist may invest 90 percent of the capital and receive 40 percent of the stock.
 However, they exact a higher return by lending some of the money, or buying preferred stock, which is paid first, before the ownership holders get paid anything.
 There may be an agreement that these loans are convertible into stock.
 These would be exercised under negotiated circumstances.
 The use of options also can be employed.